Sean Bankhead

 Sean Bankhead is an American dancer and choreographer.
 He served as a judge on the American music competition series Becoming A Popstar.

-Bankhead has created the choreography for many music videos, including Lil Nas X's "Industry Baby"(featuring Jack Harlow), Normani's "Motivation" and "Wild Side"(featuring Cardi B), Cardi B's "Up", Sam Smith's "Dancing with a Stranger" (with Normani) and "I'm Ready" (with Demi Lovato), and FKA Twigs' "Tears in the Club" (featuring The Weeknd).
+Bankhead has created the choreography for many music videos, including Lil Nas X's "Industry Baby"(featuring Jack Harlow), Normani's "Motivation" and "Wild Side"(featuring Cardi B), Cardi B's "Up", Sam Smith's "Dancing with a Stranger" (with Normani) and "I'm Ready" (with Demi Lovato), and FKA Twigs' "Tears in the Club" (featuring The Weeknd), Tate McRae's "Exes", Flo's "In My Bag" and Victoria Monet's "On My Mama".
+In 2024, he joined Usher during his Super Bowl LVIII halftime show.

 He has also choreographed concert tours, and television and film productions.
-Throughout his career, he has earned five nominations for the MTV Video Music Award for Best Choreography.
+Throughout his career, he has earned eight nominations for the MTV Video Music Award for Best Choreography.